doc4d/docs/docs/ViewPro/spreadsheet-features.md

 ## Using Functions

-Spreadsheet functions are pre-defined formulas.
+Spreadsheet functions are preset formulas used to calculate cell values.

+### Entering functions

 To enter a function in a formula:

 1. Select the cell into which you will enter the function.
 2. Enter = (the equal sign).